dougeby/IntuneDocs/intune/find-primary-user.md

 If an Intune device has no primary user assigned, then the Company Portal app treats this device as operating in a “shared” mode.
 Devices in shared mode are visually identifiable with a “shared” label appearing on the device tile.
 In this mode, the Company Portal can still be used to request and install available apps.
 However, self-service actions (reset/rename/retire) aren't available.

 To appear in the Company Portal on shared devices, available apps must be assigned to a user group.
-They will be installed in the system context or user context, depending on how the app was configured by the IT administrator.
+They'll be installed in the system context or user context, depending on how the app was configured by the IT administrator.
 For more information about app context, see [Installing apps on Windows 10 devices](https://docs.microsoft.com/en-us/intune/apps-windows-10-app-deploy#installing-apps-on-windows-10-devices).
 Company Portal version 10.3.4651.0 or later is required to use this feature.

 ## Who is assigned as the primary user?